nobleburgundy/jcg-team-generator/README.md

 1. `node app.js`
 2. Follow the prompts to add employee profiles to your team.
 When you've added the last employee, the html file will be writen to the `{project root}\output\team.html` file.

+### Demo

+A link to the demo video can be found [here](https://drive.google.com/file/d/1QwfZP3LBmE0h43CfmmIIsVW0ofoGZOdI/view?usp=sharing).

 ## Credits

 The `Inquirer` package and it's documentation was used extensively for this project.